 - Highlight press mentions – did you feature in a newspaper or magazine?

 - Display reviews on your website.
-Include a star rating which shows off how great you are.
+Include a star rating that shows off how great you are.

 - Show your most popular content by looking at Google Analytics and finding out what blogs perform well.